 The most memorable part of your sailing adventure may not be the turquoise waters or the playful turtle beneath the surface.
 No, it may just be your Guadeloupe boat charter cuisine.
 Bon Appetit!

-You may be familiar with French foods like foie gras and Camembert, but the Creole specialties may be a bit harder to define, so here’s a quick guide to six wonderful dishes you won’t want to miss.
+You may know French foods like foie gras and Camembert.
+However, Creole specialties can be harder to define—here’s a quick guide to six must-try dishes.

 Distilleries in many countries produce rum from molasses and other by-products of sugar.
 Guadeloupe’s producers distill directly from the sugarcane juice, which results in a purer flavor.
 Rum cocktails like piña coladas and daiquiris are ubiquitous in Guadeloupe’s hotels and restaurants.
 The classic tipple here is Ti’punch, made with rum, cane syrup, lime, and sometimes a slice of starfruit.